kartoza/sawps/docs/src/user/guide/index.md

 ## Uploading Data

 The data upload function allows users to fill in an online form or upload a CSV file to the SAWPS platform to further enrich their data.

 ### How to upload CSV data

-Users must first download a template, which they populate with their own data.
+Users must first download a template from the platform, which they populate with their own data.

 #### Step 1